yetisoftworks/MeshyDB.SDK/docs/intro/getting_started.rst

       |parameters|

-      clientKey: string
-         Indicates which tenant you are connecting for authentication.
-      access_token: string
-         Token identifying authorization with MeshyDB requested during `Generate Access Token <auth.html#generate-access-token>`_. mesh : string
+      mesh : string
-         Identifies name of mesh collection. e.g. person. id : string
+         Identifies name of mesh collection. e.g. person.
+The id of the person to be deleted will be derived from the object.
-         Idenfities location of what Mesh data to replace.

 --------
 Sign out